enzobonansea/valgrind-memlog/README.md

 docker run -it valgrind-memlog
 ```

-## 🔧 About Memcheck Customizations
+## About Memlog Tool

-- Added files: `rbtree.h`, `rbtree.c`, `memlog.h`, and `memlog.c`
-- These files implement custom functionality for logging memory operations
-- Connected the original memcheck code with `memlog.h` to enable this functionality
+The memlog tool is an independent Valgrind tool that:
+- Tracks memory allocations above a configurable threshold (default: 4096 bytes)
+- Logs all store operations to tracked memory blocks
+- Outputs the memory address, stored value (in hex), and offset within the block
+- Classifies buffers as `float`, `double`, or `object` based on alignment patterns

+See `valgrind/memlog/README.md` for detailed usage instructions.

-## 🐛 Troubleshooting
+## Troubleshooting

 ### Common Issues on WSL2:
 - **Docker not found**: Ensure Docker Desktop is running and WSL2 integration is enabled in Docker Desktop settings